 Sidefire: A Million Requests in Fifteen Minutes

-3 min read Updated March 4, 2026
+4 min read Updated April 5, 2026

 Two Versions, Two Stories

 Sidefire has two lives.
 Version 1 is a group chat app that works the way group chat should - no app store, no email signup, just your phone number.
+Real-time messaging on Cloudflare Workers and Durable Objects.
 It still runs.
-It works fine.

-The original Sidefire proved that a complete real-time messaging platform could run entirely on Cloudflare’s edge with zero traditional server infrastructure.
-WebSocket rooms, image sharing, push notifications, phone number auth - the full feature set.
-The kind of thing that would have required a fleet of servers five years ago, running on Workers and Durable Objects.
+The original Sidefire proved a complete real-time messaging platform could run entirely on Cloudflare’s edge with zero traditional server infrastructure.
+WebSocket rooms, image sharing, push notifications, phone number auth - the full feature set, no fleet of servers required.

-Version 2: The AI Team Experiment
+Version 2: The Parallel Agent Experiment

 Over 72 hours, the team produced 56 API endpoints, 458 tests, 31 React components, 13 database tables, and 101 commits.
 The parallelism model was elegant: file ownership as the concurrency primitive.
 No two agents touched the same file.
 Branches merged cleanly.
 Tests passed.
 Everything looked perfect.